syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 **Maximum** **Zoom** **Level**

-You can also limit the zooming by setting [`MaximumZoomLevel`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior~MaximumZoomLevel.html#) property as shown in the below code snippet.
+You can also limit the zooming by setting [`MaximumZoomLevel`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior~MaximumZoomLevel.html#) property as shown in the following code snippet.

 {% tabs %}